 Stratton Mountain School’s Student Leadership Program is designed to increase ownership amongst the student body and enhance the overall community of the school.
 Student leadership positions, which are chosen by a committee of faculty members, are well-respected by the staff and require commitment as well as previously demonstrated leadership capabilities.

-Filling a position of leadership means the student is a de facto member of student council.
+Filling a position of leadership means the student is a de facto member of the student council.
 The student will work with the Dean of Students and Director of Student Leadership to create positive, pleasant experience for his or her peers at SMS.

 Student Leadership Positions: